ovh/docs/pages/storage_and_backup/object_storage/s3_performance_optimization/guide.en-gb.md

 ---
-title: Object Storage - Optimize Bucket Performance on OVHcloud
+title: Optimizing OVHcloud Object Storage Performance
-excerpt: A comprehensive guide on enhancing bucket performance using byte range fetches, multipart uploads, and other optimization techniques.
+excerpt: This guide walks you through various methods to optimize the performance of your OVHcloud Object Storage buckets, including using byte range fetches and multipart uploads.
-updated: 2024-03-15
+updated: 2024-03-19
 ---

-# Introduction
+## Introduction

 There are several ways you can use to optimize the performances of your buckets on OVHcloud Object Storage.
 The following guide will walk you through the different optimization methods.

-# Using byte range fetch
+### Using byte range fetch

 OVHcloud Object Storage supports byte range fetch.
 The idea behind is to fetch an object chunk by chunk, each chunk being defined by a range of bytes.
 The main benefit is that it allows you to parallelize GET requests to download an object, each GET requesting a specific range of bytes: typical sizes for byte-range requests are 8 MB or 16 MB but you can specify any size.